deoxyribose/deoxyribose.github.io/_posts/2018-4-12-musing-AGI.md

 ![Shane Legg's definition of intelligence]({{ site.url }}/images/universal_intelligence.jpg)

-The early programs of artificial intelligence had solutions that didn’t really involve intelligence.
+The early programs of artificial intelligence were solutions that didn’t really involve intelligence.
 They were cases of narrow intelligence, just as the intelligences we build today.
 But the field of AI has switched focus from the discrete and deterministic regime of old fashioned, “innately-gifted” AIs, to AIs that learn, based on probability, information and optimization theory.
 While still very narrow compared to humans, the AIs we build today are much more general.
 No matter how clever its design, no graph-search algorithm can learn to play Go, Chess and Shogi better than humans through self-play in three days.
 But AlphaZero can apparently learn any perfect-information game to superhuman levels very fast.
 Maybe soon we’ll have one program that can learn all the tasks of early AI.

 Coming back to sensing and acting, consider the central role that the two play in achieving goals.
 Success in even the simplest environments absolutely requires these abilities.
 Imagine a platform game, where the agent needs to keep its avatar on the platform so that it doesn’t fall off and die for a set amount of time, after which it must fall off to progress to the next stage with a different set time.
 Super boring game.
 The agent needs to sense the boundaries of the platform, predict the effects of its actions on the state of the game, learn that falling off the platform is bad and learn that the only way to level up is to unlearn that falling off is bad after some time.
 If it learns these things, it has learned the game.

 Similarly, we’re constantly sensing our environment, and acting in the environment propelled by some drive, feeling or conscious goal.
 Sensing and acting are intrinsic to intelligence - if something doesn’t sense or act, it is completely unintelligent.
 This is more controversial than it might sound.
 It would imply that of the three major branches of machine learning, the one we’re by far the best at, supervised learning, is “not really intelligence” compared to reinforcement and unsupervised learning, that deals with “actual intelligence”.
-###Some necessary components of AGI (and some unnecessary ones)
+## Some necessary components of AGI (and some unnecessary ones)

 To generalize across a range of environments, an AGI must learn not only what actions give it value in a specific environment, it must learn what actions are useful in virtually all environments.
 Here is my list of some abilities crucial to an AGI: